elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-is-ontology-and-why-is-it-important-in-research.md

 url: /learn/education-studies/questions/what-is-ontology-and-why-is-it-important-in-research
 score: -1.0
 related_article1:
-    id: 163685
+    id: 163694
     title: >-
-        What is the process of coding and thematic analysis in qualitative data analysis?
+        What is naturalism, and why is it important in qualitative research?
-    subject: Education Studies
+    subject: Sociology
-    url: /learn/education-studies/questions/what-is-the-process-of-coding-and-thematic-analysis-in-qualitative-data-analysis
+    url: /learn/sociology/questions/what-is-naturalism-and-why-is-it-important-in-qualitative-research
 related_article2:
-    id: 163687
+    id: 163680
     title: >-
-        What is the importance of formulating research questions from a research problem?
+        How is deductive reasoning used in quantitative research?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-importance-of-formulating-research-questions-from-a-research-problem
+    url: /learn/education-studies/questions/how-is-deductive-reasoning-used-in-quantitative-research
 related_article3:
-    id: 163693
+    id: 163680
     title: >-
-        What is holism, and why is it important in qualitative research?
+        How is deductive reasoning used in quantitative research?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-holism-and-why-is-it-important-in-qualitative-research
+    url: /learn/education-studies/questions/how-is-deductive-reasoning-used-in-quantitative-research
 related_article4:
-    id: 163694
+    id: 163681
     title: >-
-        What is naturalism, and why is it important in qualitative research?
+        Why is research design important in the research process?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-naturalism-and-why-is-it-important-in-qualitative-research
+    url: /learn/education-studies/questions/why-is-research-design-important-in-the-research-process
 related_article5:
-    id: 163692
+    id: 163693
     title: >-
-        How does objective knowledge contribute to quantitative research?
+        What is holism, and why is it important in qualitative research?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-objective-knowledge-contribute-to-quantitative-research
+    url: /learn/education-studies/questions/what-is-holism-and-why-is-it-important-in-qualitative-research
 ---

 &nbsp;